djalbat/inference/README.md

 ## Examples

-Launch the `examples.html` file in the project's root directory.
+Launch the `examples/index.html` file.
 There is one Inference example application as well as a Redux application, for comparison.

 ## Usage